-The Toronto Catholic District School Board (TCDSB) on March 7, 2012, adopted a motion that school communities pray and honour Rosary Day on October 7 or the First Friday in October of each year.
+The Toronto Catholic District School Board (TCDSB) adopted a motion on March 7, 2012 that school communities pray and honour Rosary Day on the First Friday in October of each year.

 The Rosary is the most popular of all the Marian devotions.
 It was revealed to St. Dominic by the Blessed Mother in the 13th century and in 1470, Blessed Alan of Rupe, a Dominican preacher, founded the first Rosary confraternity.

 At Lourdes and Fatima, Our Lady encouraged the children to pray the Rosary often.
-The fifteen mysteries of the Rosary focused on incidents in the lives of Jesus Christ and Mary.
+The fifteen mysteries of the Rosary focuses on incidents in the lives of Jesus Christ and Mary.